12.1 – Overview

 12.5 – Purchasing Managers Index (PMI)

 The Purchasing managers’ index (PMI) is an economic indicator that tries to capture business activity across the country’s manufacturing and service sectors.
 This is a survey-based indicator where the respondents – usually the purchasing managers- indicate their business perception change concerning the previous month.
-A separate survey is conducted for the service and the manufacturing sectors.
+A separate survey is conducted for the service and manufacturing sectors.
 The data from the survey are consolidated on a single index.
 Typical areas covered in the survey include new orders, output, business expectations, and employment.

 The PMI number usually oscillates around 50.
 A reading above 50 indicates expansion, and below 50 indicates a contraction in the economy.
 And reading at 50 indicates no change in the economy.